fmanclossi/TJBot-playbook/examples/Doggy/Tales of two doggies.md

 ### We Need You: Submit your scenes to expand Doggy's behaviour :)

-## TALE 2 – Doggy is a greedy pet and needs to go on diet
+## TALE 2 – Doggy likes his treats.
+It needs to eat healthier and start doing exercises.

-Doggy is a cute pet... sweet tooth, too.
-Cake, ice creams but also hamburgers, chips, pizza and pasta!
-It needs to go on diet and start doing exercises!
+Doggy is a sweet tooth.
+It loves treats, cakes and ice cream.
+Also likes hamburgers, chips, pizza and pasta!
+It’s getting fat, so it needs to eat healthier and start doing exercises!
+But it doesn’t like gymnastic!!!

 ![image](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Media/Tales/t02c01.Doggy.Lazy.PushUps.Animated.gif)